-In general, it’s a good idea to “speak” the same language as the team you’ll be working with.
+In general, it’s a good idea to “speak” the same language as the team with which you’ll be working.
 This makes it easier to share code and collaborate on projects.

 If you’re just starting out, you may not know what company you’ll eventually work for.
 Take a look at a few job listings for the companies and industries you’re most interested in.
 Do they tend to list R or Python as a requirement?
 This could be a good indication for which direction to take your learning.

 While both Python and R can accomplish many of the same data tasks, they each have their own unique strengths.
 If you know you’ll be spending lots of time on certain data tasks, you might want to prioritize the language that excels at those tasks.

 |Handling massive amounts of data||Creating graphics and data visualizations|